ropensci/rmangal/README.md

 study ecological networks properties (i.e. connectance, degree etc.) along large environmental gradients, which wasn't possible using the GloBi infrastructure.

+## Acknowledgment

+We are grateful to [Noam Ross](https://github.com/noamross) for acting as an editor during the review process.
+We also thank [Anna Willoughby](https://github.com/arw36) and [Thomas Lin Petersen](https://github.com/thomasp85) for reviewing the package.
+Their comments strongly contributed to improve the quality of rmangal.

 ## Code of conduct

 Please note that the `rmangal` project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.